openhab/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

 #### `shutter` position

-For Percent commands and position feedback to work correctly, the `shutterRun` Thing config parameter must be configured equal to the time (in ms) to go from full UP to full DOWN.
+For Percent commands and position feedback to work correctly, the `shutterRun` Thing config parameter must be configured equal to the time (in milliseconds) to go from full UP to full DOWN.
 It's possible to enter a value manually or set `shutterRun=AUTO` (default) to calibrate `shutterRun` automatically.

-_Automatic calibration of `shutterRun`_
+##### Automatic calibration of `shutterRun`

-If `shutterRun` is set to AUTO a _UP >> DOWN >> Position%_ cycle will be performed automatically the first time a Percent command is sent to the shutter.
-The binding then relies on the _STOP_ command sent by the actuator at the stop time set in the actuator's advanced configuration in the My Home Suite.
-Therefore the binding's automatic calibration of `shutterRun` only works correctly if the stop time is set to the time the shutters need to go from full UP to full DOWN.
+When `shutterRun` is set to `AUTO`, a  _UP >> DOWN >> Position%_ cycle will be performed automatically the first time a Percent command is sent to the shutter: this way the binding will calculate the shutter "run time" and set the `shutterRun` parameter accordingly.
+Note that there is a "stop time" parameter that is usually set on the physical actuator (eg. F411U2) either via virtual configuration (MyHOME_Suite: parameter "Stop time" or "M") or physical configuration (jumpers): check the actuator instructions to configure correctly this parameter before doing an automatic calibration of `shutterRun`.

-Older actuators that come without an ID and do not support advanced configuration via the My Home Suite have a fixed stop time of 60 seconds.
-In this case auto calibration of the binding cannot be used and `shutterRun` has to be set manually.
+If the "stop time" of the physical actuator is wrongly set or cannot be modified to the actual "run time", auto calibration cannot be used and `shutterRun` has to be set manually.

-_Notes on `shutter` position_
+##### Position estimation of the shutter

 - if `shutterRun` is not set, or is set to `AUTO` but calibration has not been performed yet, then position estimation will remain `UNDEF` (undefined)
-- if `shutterRun` is wrongly set higher than the actual runtime, then position estimation will remain `UNDEF`: try to reduce shutterRun until you find the right value
+- if `shutterRun` is wrongly set *higher* than the actual runtime, then position estimation will remain `UNDEF`: try to reduce `shutterRun` until you find the right value
 - before adding/configuring roller shutter Things it is suggested to have all roller shutters `UP`, otherwise the Percent command won’t work until the roller shutter is fully rolled up
 - if OH is restarted the binding does not know if a shutter position has changed in the meantime, so its position will be `UNDEF`.
-Move the shutter all `UP`/`DOWN` to synchronize again its position with the binding
+Move the shutter all `UP`/`DOWN` to synchronise again its position with the binding
-- the shutter position is estimated based on UP/DOWN timing: an error of ±2% is normal
+- the shutter position is estimated based on UP/DOWN timings: an error of ±2% is normal

 #### Scenario channels

 Basic Scenarios and CEN/CEN+ Scenarios channels are [TRIGGER channels](https://www.openhab.org/docs/configuration/rules-dsl.html#channel-based-triggers]): they handle events and do not have a state.

 A powerful feature is to detect scenario activations and CEN/CEN+ buttons press events to trigger rules in openHAB: this way openHAB becomes a very powerful scenario manager activated by BTicino scenario control modules or by CEN/CEN+ scenarios physical buttons.
-See [openwebnet.rules](#openwebnetrules) for examples on how to define rules that trigger on scenarios and on CEN/CEN+ button press events.
+See [openwebnet.rules](#openwebnet-rules) for examples on how to define rules that trigger on scenarios and on CEN/CEN+ button press events.

 It's also possible to send _virtual scenario activation_ and _virtual press_ events on the BUS, for example to enable the activation of MH202 or F420 scenarios from openHAB..
-See [openwebnet.sitemap](#openwebnetsitemap) & [openwebnet.rules](#openwebnetrules) sections for examples on how to use the `activateScenario` and `virtualPress` actions connected to a pushbutton on a sitemap.
+See [openwebnet.sitemap](#openwebnet-sitemap) & [openwebnet.rules](#openwebnet-rules) sections for examples on how to use the `activateScenario` and `virtualPress` actions connected to a pushbutton on a sitemap.

 - basic scenario channels are named `scenario` and possible events are: `SCENARIO_01` ... `SCENARIO_16` (or up to `SCENARIO_20` in case of module IR3456) when a scenario is activated
 - CEN/CEN+ channels are named `button#X` where `X` is the button number on the CEN/CEN+ Scenario Control device